leorodriguesdev/MySkills/README-en.md

 # Install dependencies
 $ yarn install

-# Run the application in development mode via usb cable on your mobile
+# Run the application in development mode via the Expo app on your mobile by scanning the QR code that will appear on your browser
-$ yarn react-native start
+$ expo start

 # Run the application in development mode on the android emulator ( Tip: Leave the emulator open before this command )
-$ yarn android
+$ expo android

 # Run the application in development mode on the ios emulator
-$ yarn ios
+$ expo ios

+# Run the application in development mode in the web browser
+$ expo web

 # The application will start automatically after the command in any of the three options.
 ```